bmonteith/gopro-timelapse-conversion/README.md

 Then run FFMPEG using a command like this: ffmpeg -f image2 -i G%4d.jpg convertedtimelapse1.mp4

-The %4d will rename all the files, so they are sequential, starting with 01 (which FFMPEG requires).
+The %4d means that it is uwing all th sequential numbered files with leading zeros (4), starting with 01 (which FFMPEG requires).
+You can change this number in the testrename file if you have more files.

-Then after a while you should see this mp4 file in this directory.
+Then after a while you should see the name mp4 file in this directory.
 Good to go.